Keyes hangar battle

 Varying the challenge

-You can also vary the difficulty according to whether you eliminate the Shade Elites or not.
-If you leave them alive they'll potentially keep the Flood occupied, which is one less thing for you to worry about, though you might take occasionally fire from the Elites (you may like to grenade the Shade off the platform before going in).
-But if you eliminate them beforehand, the Flood may be coming your way soon.
+You can also choose whether to eliminate the platform Elites or not.
+If you leave them alive they'll potentially keep the Flood occupied, which (depending on your location) could be one less thing for you to worry about, though you might take occasionally fire from the Elites.
+But if you eliminate them beforehand, the Flood may be coming your way soon!

 Back attack

 If you like, just focus on the Elites, and let the Grunts run clear.
 That'll cut down the flow of covies (you'll just get the occasional Grunt when the Flood kill one), making it easier for you to control things and stay undetected.
-Another suggestion: leave the Shade Elites alive to keep the Flood occupied.
+Another suggestion: leave the platform Elites alive to keep the Flood occupied.

 Spawning detail

 If you want to go to town with this, you could actually set up a specialized save in which you've already got a pile of needlers with you on the left of the door, ready for use before any spawning has started.
 You could do it by delaying the starting checkpoint until you've moved needlers into position.
-The checkpoint will remain delayed while you keep jumping or while the game considers you under threat (from the Shade Elites, in this case), as mentioned near the end of the section on creating a good save.
+The checkpoint will remain delayed while you keep jumping or while the game considers you under threat (from the platform Elites, in this case), as mentioned near the end of the section on creating a good save.

 Mr Shotty gets busy